 The country’s capital of Kiev is an urban sprawl with a historic feel.
-A few to be sure to visit are St. Volodymyr’s Cathedral, St. Sophia’s Cathedral (modeled in spirit of Hagia Sophia in Istanbul), the Kiev Lavra Cave Monastery (the latter two are UNESCO World Heritage sites).
+A few to be sure to visit are St. Volodymyr’s Cathedral, St. Sophia’s Cathedral (modeled in the spirit of Hagia Sophia in Istanbul), and the Kiev Lavra Cave Monastery (the latter two are UNESCO World Heritage sites).

 But aside from specific sites to see in Kyiv, it is one of those cities you can just wander and get a good feel for.
 While exploring near St. Andrew’s Church, I happened upon a street filled with paintings for sale.
 Cafes and bars line the streets as much as modern businesses and museums and monuments.

 A poorly designed nuclear reactor exploded, causing mass evacuations and radioactivity in the area that is predicted to remain for hundreds of years.
-The site starting allowing tourists in 2011 and a new containment structure was put in place on the site in 2016 for increased safety.
+The site started allowing tourists in 2011 and a new containment structure was put in place on the site in 2016 for increased safety.

 Be sure to bring closed-toe shoes (sneakers or boots) and long-sleeve shirts and pants.
 You will be exploring un-maintained and decaying buildings.

 Ukraine’s reputation has been tarnished by war and revolution, but it is truly a country to be seen.
 With visa-free access for many countries, easy flight and train access, and cheap beers, it should not be overlooked as a European Summer destination.